junchen-deng/bioinformatics_workshop_2023/WorkshopP1.md

-# Workshop P1 (13th May 2021).
+# Workshop P1 (15th March 2024).
 Intro to programming and Python.

 ### P1.1.
 Programming - basic concepts
 * Programming as a way of combining simple building blocks to achieve exactly what you need!